xyproto/autoimport/README.md

 # importmatcher

+# NOTE: The CI configuration is a work in progress!
+There are weird debug messages right now.

 Given source code, class names can be found in available `.jar` files, and import statements can be generated, for Java and for Kotlin.

 ## Only tested on Arch Linux!
 It's a work in progress for other platforms!

 Includes the `w00t` utility for looking up packages, given the start of a class name.

 Example use: